 Visually Plex has a very distinctive style that is carried across all its server and view apps.
 This style has black or very dark grey backgrounds with white, orange or very light grey text.
 It uses very large icons which are usually thumbnails of the media and always adds a label.
 There are obvious problems here if you have issues reading with such a high contrast but it does hang together very well.
 The only audio component of Plex is that theme songs of shows play when you navigate to them.
 They only play for around 30 seconds and this can be switched off in settings.
 This is switched on by default.

-At no point in Plex are there any ads – the realistic cost to get started is £3 or £4 to get an app activated.
+At no point in Plex are there any ads – the real cost to get started is £3 or £4 to get an app activated.

 The Media Server needs to be running for the apps to be able to display video – unless you use cloud or pre-syncing.
 This means the PC needs to be on which if you are away from your home may be an issue and depending on the transcoding required the Media Server can use a surprising amount of processing power.
 The Server can be on Windows, Mac, Linux (Ubuntu, Fedora and CentOS), FreeBSD, The Nvidia Shield, Raspberry Pi 3 and a wide range of NAS devices although with a reduced feature set.